-Hirano wins halfpipe gold as White bows out
+White bows out as Hirano wins halfpipe

 Friday's final at the Genting Snow Park in Zhangjiakou marked the end of an era for the sport as White brought the curtains down on a career that has also heralded 13 snowboarding X-Games titles.

-Nicknamed the 'Flying Tomato' courtesy of his flowing red hair at his debut Games in Turin in 2006, White became snowboarding's first three-time Olympic champion in Pyeongchang four years ago.
+Nicknamed the 'Flying Tomato' courtesy of his flowing red hair at his first Games in Turin in 2006, White became snowboarding's first three-time Olympic champion in Pyeongchang four years ago.

 With a huge crowd of team members, officials and volunteers gathered to watch in China, he landed his first two runs in the final, scoring a best of 85.00, but could not propel himself into the medals on his third, a fall ending his career in a manner nobody wanted.